Wanted- Organization to Apply for Planning Grant to Save the Upton Log Cabin at Cole’s Landing

 The home is very early — late 1600s or early 1700s — and has remarkable integrity.
 It is built of squared logs.
 Everything is vertically sawn.
 The rafters are mortised, tenoned, pegged, and numbered.
 There’s a lovely paneled fireplace wall with winder stairs, wood door latches, and HL hinges.
 There are still oil-burning lamps with corresponding smoke bells on the ceiling.
 Original window sash with Georgian muntins and a few replacement sashes from the Federal period.
 And a secret hiding place under the attic floor that really could have concealed a runaway slave and now holds 2 pre-historic Native American tools, a cannonball, and a bucket that once held lamb’s livers.
 This building is a little architectural gem!

 Please give some thought to new solutions to save this remarkable piece of history.
-For more information you can contact Margaret Westfield at [email protected].
+For more information you can contact Margaret Westfield at margaret@wc-pc.com.